-Erica Carpenter is a Licensed Marriage and Family Therapist Associate supervised by Tiffany Smith, MS, LPC-S, LMFT-S, NCC.
-Erica received her B.S. in Psychology and minor in Business Administration from Texas A&M University in 2011 and her master's in Family Therapy from Texas Woman's University in 2014.
-She received her Ph.D. in Family Therapy from Texas Woman’s University in December 2017, and is a Pre-Clinical Fellow member of the American Association for Marriage and Family Therapy.
-Erica has conducted research on adult only children and their experiences in adult romantic relationships, as well as conducted her dissertation research on the mental and physical health effects on adult children who are caregiving for a parent.
-Erica has taught both undergraduate and master's level courses in Family Sciences and Family Therapy, and is currently an adjunct instructor at Texas Woman's University teaching master's level courses.
+Erica Carpenter is a Licensed Marriage and Family Therapist, specifically trained in working with couple and family relationships.
+Erica received her B.S. in Psychology and minor in Business Administration from Texas A&M University in 2011, her master's in Family Therapy from Texas Woman's University in 2014, and her Ph.D. in Family Therapy from Texas Woman’s University in December 2017.
+She is an AAMFT Approved Supervisor and also a Clinical Fellow member of the American Association for Marriage and Family Therapy.
+Erica has conducted research on adult only children and their experiences in adult romantic relationships, as well as conducted her dissertation research on the mental and physical health effects on adult children who are caregiving for a parent, which has been published in the Journal of Couple & Relationship Therapy.
+Erica is currently an adjunct instructor at Texas Woman's University teaching master's level courses in Family Therapy.

-Erica enjoys working with families, couples, and individuals from a collaborative, strengths-based approach, where her focus is on helping clients to build positive relationships and find personal growth in the process.
-Erica views her clients as the experts in their own lives, and views the therapy process as a collaborative experience where goals are created by the therapist and client together.
+Erica enjoys working with couples, families, and individuals from a collaborative, strengths-based approach.
+Her primary aim is to help clients build positive relationships, finding personal growth and learning how to be their authentic selves in the process.
+She views her clients as the experts in their own lives, and views the therapy process as a collaborative experience where goals are created by the therapist and client together.
 Erica believes that every family, couple, and individual has the potential to make positive change in their lives, and sees her role as walking alongside her clients in their journey towards this change.